smuellerDD/leancrypto/linux_kernel/README.md

 In addition to the standard leancrypto test code, the following test modules are provided to validate the leancrypto integration into the kernel crypto API:

+* `leancrypto_kernel_aead_ascon_tester.ko` invokes the Linux kernel crypto API of type `skcipher` to perform a Ascon and Ascon-Keccak encryption / decryption operation.

+* `leancrypto_kernel_ascon_tester.ko` invokes the Linux kernel crypto API of type `shash` to perform a Ascon 128 and Ascon 128a message digest calculation.

 * `leancrypto_kernel_dilithium_tester.ko` invokes the Linux kernel crypto API of type `akcipher` to perform a FIPS 204 (CRYSTALS Dilithium) signature